Jordan Maier

 The Station

-For Beacon Hill and Columbia City residents, The Station is more than just a coffee house, it’s a hub for community discourse and engagement.
-But its branding didn’t reflect it’s unique place among Seattle coffee shops.
+For Beacon Hill and Columbia City residents, The Station is more than just a coffee house — it’s a gathering place for community dialogue and cultural connection.
+However, its existing branding didn’t reflect its distinctive role in the neighborhood or its roots in Seattle’s local history.

 Timeframe: